-- Please read through each of the walk-through examples each one contains important information - The Schema Composer functionality that supports NIEM development, assists in creating Subset Schemas; it does not assist in producing Extension Schemas
+- Please read through each of the walk-through examples each one contains important information - The Schema Composer functionality that supports NIEM development, assists in creating Subset Schemas; it does

 Walk Through Examples

 If you are new to using the Schema Composer for NIEM, please take the time to read through these examples.
 Each example contains important information that will help to ensure that your models use valid NIEM subsets, which will ultimately produce valid XML schema files.